Uses of podcasting

+Podcast consumption has continued to grow.
+In 2017, 60% of Americans 12+ were familiar with the term "podcasting", 40% said they had ever listened to a podcast, and 24% said they had listened to one in the past month (up from 21% in 2016).
+By January 2026, 80% of Americans 12+ had ever listened to or watched a podcast, 58% had consumed one in the past month, and 45% in the past week.

 Education

 Podcasting in K-12 education

 K-12 schools have also begun adopting podcasting as an instructional tool.
 Podcasts are used for many educational purposes and there are several advocates of podcasting who believe that it can offer unique educational benefits to learners.
 The main advantage of podcasting is the simplicity that it offers to learners.
 Listeners are no longer constrained by time and space with regard to their learning.
-Podcasts give superior support to auditory learners who comprise 30% of all learners.
+Podcasts are also said to give superior support to "auditory learners," a contested category sometimes estimated to comprise 30% of all learners.
 Expensive equipment or sophisticated know-how is not needed to create a podcast.
 There are free programs that are easily accessible to all people to create podcasts.
 Podcasting affords iPods and other mobile audio players a double life: a usefulness for both entertainment and education.
 Podcasts are created by students for projects or by instructors for instructional purposes.